PI: THALIA WHEATLEY

-Carolyn received her Cognitive Neuroscience PhD from Dartmouth in 2015 and is now an Assistant Professor and Director of the Computational Social Neuroscience Lab at UCLA.
-While at Dartmouth, Carolyn received a GSP award from the Cognitive Neuroscience Society, the Marie A. Center Award for Excellence in Research, an Outstanding Graduate Student Teaching Award and a Neukom Prize for Outstanding Research in Computational Science.
-Her research investigates the neural computations that help people represent and navigate their social networks.
+Carolyn received her Cognitive Neuroscience PhD from Dartmouth in 2015.
+While at Dartmouth, Carolyn received several awards including the Marie A. Center Award for Excellence in Research, Outstanding Graduate Student Teaching Award and a Neukom Prize for Outstanding Research in Computational Science.
+Her dissertation focused on whether brains encode social position automatically and whether friends have similar neural activity compared to people further removed from each other in their social network.
+Carolyn is now an Assistant Professor and Director of the Computational Social Neuroscience Lab at UCLA where she investigates the neural computations that help people navigate their social networks.

 Olivia received her Cognitive Neuroscience PhD from Dartmouth in 2015.
 While at Dartmouth, Olivia received the NSF's GK-12 Fellowship, the Marie A. Center Award for Excellence in Teaching and The Dartmouth Graduate Studies Teaching Award.
 Olivia was also the 1st Place Winner of the Neukom Prize for Graduate Research in Computational Science in 2015 for her pioneering work with high resolution pupillometry.
+Her dissertation demonstrated how pupillary dilations reveal what someone is consciously attending and whether two minds are "in sync."
 After getting her PhD, Olivia became a Harvard College Fellow and is currently a Research Fellow at Harvard where she directs Outsmarting Human Minds.

 Christine's research at Dartmouth investigated facial cues that convey a mental life.
 Christine spent three years as a postdoctoral research fellow at Harvard Business School and taught as a Harvard College Fellow.
-She has received multiple teaching awards at Dartmouth and Harvard and is currently an Assistant Professor of Business at Minerva.
+Her dissertation focused on facial cues to animacy --specifically, how a person's eyes broadcast whether "the lights are on and someone is home."
+Christine received multiple teaching awards at Dartmouth and Harvard including the Marie A. Center Award for Excellence in Teachingand is currently an Assistant Professor of Business at Minerva.
 See her Minerva profile here.